octocloudlabs/supercharge-docs/docs/ray/lab-5.md

 ## Devcontainer Walkthrough

-You can also have Codespaces suggest a devcontainer.json file for you with some settings.
+You can also have Codespaces suggest a `devcontainer.json` file for you with some prebuilt settings.
 The community has created a lot of these files for you to use.

 ![Devcontainer Walkthrough](screenshots/2022-11-08_00-53-56.png)

-Alpine, for example is a very small Linux distribution.
+Alpine, for example, is a very small Linux distribution.
 It's very fast and lightweight.
 It's also very popular in the Docker community.

 ![Alpine](screenshots/2022-11-08_00-57-09.png)

+### Exercise

 1. Click on the codespaces button at the bottom left of the screen
 1. Choose "Add DevContainer Configuration Files..."
 1. Choose Alpine
 1. Choose a Version
 1. Add options
-1. Allow overrite
+1. Allow overwrite

 You can take a peek at what was installed and undo the changes if you don't like them.